oracle/python-oracledb/doc/src/user_guide/initialization.rst

 - If Oracle Client libraries cannot be loaded then :meth:`~oracledb.init_oracle_client()` will raise an error ``DPI-1047:
   Oracle Client library cannot be loaded``.
-To resolve this, review the platform-specific instructions below or see :ref:`runtimetroubleshooting`.
+To resolve this, review the platform-specific instructions below or see :ref:`DPI-1047 <dpi1047>`.
   Alternatively, remove the call to :meth:`~oracledb.init_oracle_client()` and use Thin mode.
 The features supported by Thin mode can be found in :ref:`driverdiff`.